evie-lau/Unifi-gateway-wpa-supplicant/README.md

 In your Unifi console/dashboard, under `Settings` -> `Internet` -> `Primary (WAN1)` (or your WAN name if you renamed it), Enable `VLAN ID` and set it to `0`.

+> [!WARNING]
-Before applying, note that this change will prevent you from accessing the internet until after running `wpa_supplicant` in the next step.
+> Before applying, note that this change will prevent you from accessing the internet until after running `wpa_supplicant` in the next step.
 If you need to restore internet access before finishing this setup guide, you can always disable `VLAN ID`.

 ![Alt text](vlan0.png)